hansb001/smarthome/README.md

 * Web camera, this can be any USB camera or a Raspberry Pi camera.
 * OPTIONAL: NodeMCU: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
 I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to control my 'smart garden'.

-For this code pattern, I used different pieces of hardware.
-To use all the possibilities I am going to mention in this Code pattern, I advise you to have all parts available.
-You can also build the functionalities in this code pattern with only having an Arduino with one sensor.
+For this tutorial, I used different pieces of hardware.
+To use all the possibilities I am going to mention in this tutorial, I advise you to have all parts available.
+You can also build the functionalities in this tutorial with only having an Arduino with one sensor.
 All the parts running on the 2 Raspberry Pi's can also run on your laptop or on IBM Cloud.

 ## Step 2 Clone the repo